 Head of Year 10– Mrs Dorsette (Miss Dawson)

 Head of Year 11 / Attendance Officer - Ms Nash

 SENCO – Mrs Barber

-Each Tutor Group will be assigned to one of the Academy’s Houses: Challenge, Determination, Courage and Endeavour; and will participate in Year Group assemblies and inter – house events within these groupings, strengthening the links with, and working with all members of the wider SPH community.
+Each Tutor Group will be assigned to one of the Academy’s Houses: Southwell., Sherwin, Campion, Clitherow and Fisher; and will participate in Year Group assemblies and inter – house events within these groupings, strengthening the links with, and working with all members of the wider SPH community.
 Each form will undertake a wide variety of House competitions throughout the year, and will participate in supporting charities both locally and world - wide.
 This charity work is an important part of live at St Philip Howard.
-Pupils can earn House Points, which not only attract personal recognition through the awarding of Credits and the like, but also contribute to each House’s total points for the year
+Pupils can earn credits, which not only attract personal recognition through the awarding of Credits and the like, but also contribute to each House’s total credits for the year.

 Each student spends 15 minutes of every morning with their Form and Form Tutor.
 An Act of Worship takes place during this period and pupils also take part in an assembly at least once a week.
 It is extremely important that every child is on time and present at every Form Period, as it is here that their daily attendance is officially registered and where they are given important messages and/ or letters for parents or carers.

 They engage in a variety of structured activities during this dedicated Form Time, including a daily ‘Uniform and Equipment’ check which helps ensure that the highest of personal standards are maintained.

 The equipment required for school is as follows:-

 · 2 or more black or blue ball point pens